updated on:

 Then gather feedback, statistics, behavior analytics, and analyze the entire data set.
 You will see what features to improve, what functionality to remove, and what to add.

-Testing the product will help you come up with an optimal first version that you can bring to market and continue improving.
+The testing stage of the product will help you come up with an optimal first version that you can bring to market and continue improving.

 This was the last out of seven steps of the minimum viable product development process.
 Let's once again recall each of them: